Dose of Reality

 - Between 1999 and 2015, more than 560,000 people in this country died due to drug overdoses – this is a death toll larger than the entire population of Atlanta.

-- These staggering numbers have put drug overdoses as the lead cause of death in America, surpassing the combined totals for gun homicides and car crashes.
-Shockingly enough, sustaining this death toll is the equivalent of experiencing an event like September 11, 2017 every three weeks.
+- These staggering numbers have put drug overdoses as a leading cause of death in America, surpassing the combined totals for gun homicides and car crashes.
+Shockingly enough, sustaining this death toll is the equivalent of experiencing an event like September 11, 2001 every three weeks.

 Opioid Abuse - Related Links